Trello vs Asana: PROs/CONs for Managing Projects & Tasks

 The answer was dismal.
 Yes, there are plenty of software solutions.
 No, they’re not specifically for web designers, agencies or freelancers.

-We were both dejected and amazed that nobody had catered for such a large niche of users.
+It is both dejecting and amazing that nobody has catered for such a large niche of users.

 So, ever the entrepreneurs, we decided to build it ourselves.